-At December 31, 2017 and 2016, the General Partner's interest in the Investment Partnership was 13.2% and 7.0%, respectively, and the limited partner's interest in the Investment Partnership was 86.8% and 93.0%, respectively.
-The change in the partners' respective interests from December 31, 2016 to December 31, 2017 was primarily due to the \$38.6 million accrued carried interest generated on the opportunistic investment during the year ended December 31, 2017.
+At December 31, 2018 and December 31, 2017, the General Partner's interest in the Investment Partnership was 5.7% and 13.2%, respectively, and the limited partner's interest in the Investment Partnership was 94.3% and 86.8%, respectively.
+The change in the partners' respective interests from December 31, 2017 to December 31, 2018 was primarily due to the \$(7.1) million reversal of accrued carried interest generated on the opportunistic investment during the year ended December 31, 2018.
 The carried interest entitles the General Partner to receive a portion of the profits generated by the investments.

-During the year ended December 31, 2017 and 2016 the Partnership distributed 46,123,981 and 10,766,297 Athene shares to AAA unitholders, respectively, and the Investment Partnership distributed 1,831,618 and 777,726 Athene shares to its general partner, respectively.
-This distribution of Athene shares represents a non-cash financing activity.
+During the year ended December 31, 2018 and 2017, the Partnership distributed 22,507,327 and 46,123,981Athene shares to AAA unitholders, respectively, and the Investment Partnership distributed 3,517,873 and 1,831,618 Athene shares to its general partner, respectively.
+These distributions of Athene shares represent non-cash financing activities.
 During the year ended December 31, 2017, the Investment Partnership made partners' capital distributions in cash of \$1.5 million to facilitate related expense reimbursements by AAA to the Investment Partnership.
-For the year ended December 31, 2016, the Partnership did not make any partners' capital distributions in cash.